 What is a Central Bank Digital Currency (CBDC)?
 How does it vary from fiat money, credit, or debit cards?

-The world's largest central banks are beginning to realize that they have to get into the play and let the future of cash pass them by as decentralized virtual currencies such as bitcoin have become more common.
+The world’s largest central banks are beginning to realize that they must get into the play and let the future of cash pass them by as decentralized virtual currencies such as bitcoin have become more common.
 China launched a pilot project for its virtual yuan in four cities last month.

 Benefits of using CBDCs

 With a centralized structure in place, it will also be possible to simplify the time-consuming process of navigating notoriously costly foreign payments.
-Trying to make the others as straightforward as possible for the general populace to use is most vital to the success of CBDCs.
+Trying to make the others as straightforward as possible for the general populace to use is vital to the success of CBDCs.
 CBDC payments should ultimately be like using money, trying to tap a card, or swiping a cell phone to encourage acceptance and availability.
 It must also be incredibly cheap or free to use.

 Risks of CBDCs